This is Part 1 of a 3-part series on exercising with hypothyroidism:

 It doesn’t take much.

-Even one bit of bad advance can ruin any chance of improving your thyroid health when it comes to exercise.
+Even one bit of bad advice can ruin any chance of improving your thyroid health when it comes to exercise.

 I happen to know this because that’s exactly what happened with a client of mine.